-Desired Outcome: Complete Capital Improvement Projects at parks through various funding sources, such as CIRB and CIP.
-Implement an effective land acquisition program that protects environmentally sensitive land and passive recreation.
+Desired Outcome: Implement an effective land acquisition program that protects environmentally sensitive land and passive recreation.
+Complete capital projects at parks, such as WSPP, CIRB and CIP.

 Background: This Strategic Initiative was first introduced by the City Commission in December, 2006 at the Strategic Planning Retreat.
 The Initiative was later adopted and added to the Strategic Plan on February 12, 2007.